Jamie Jaramillo Faces Capital Murder Charge In Shooting Death Of Mesquite Police Officer Richard Houston

-MESQUITE, Texas (CBSDFW.COM) – Jamie Jaramillo, the man accused of shooting and killing Mesquite Police Officer Richard Houston II last Friday, Dec.
-3 in an Albertsons parking lot, faces a charge of capital murder of a peace officer, according to the arrest affidavit obtained by CBS 11.
+DALLAS, Texas (CBSDFW.COM) – Jamie Jaramillo, the man accused of shooting and killing Mesquite Police Officer Richard Houston II on Friday, Dec.
+3 in an Albertsons parking lot, faces a charge of capital murder of a peace officer.

 Officer Houston was responding to a call bout a disturbance outside the store on South Belt Line Road near Cartwright Road around 1:40 p.m. last Friday.